wcauchois/bitcoinfe/README.md

  - Responsive layout works well on mobile.
 Click on a Bitcoin address to open a QR code for that address.
  - Send Bitcoin to another address via the web interface.
 Generate a new address with the click of a button.
  - Automatic USD to BTC conversion (currently based off Bitstamp but could be modified to support other exchanges).
- - Records various stats over time [experimental].
+ - Records various stats over time.
 Currently this includes disk usage and blockchain size.

 Setup
 ---